dchisholm125/graph-oriented-generation/README.md

 Full production GOG mode is not part of this public package.
 If a benchmark menu used to expose `gog`, use `--mode gog_lite` for the public reference path.

+Some historical benchmark artifacts were produced using the pre-separation/full GOG engine.
+The public GOG-Lite implementation is provided to make the core graph-routed context thesis inspectable and reproducible without the production engine.

 Run the main dry-run checks:

 ```bash